 Teaching

-Summer School in Computational Sensory-Motor Neuroscience (CoSMo 2020)
+Summer School in Computational Sensory-Motor Neuroscience (CoSMo)

-The 9th edition of this summer school will integrate modern ML approaches with traditional modeling techniques.
+This summer school will integrate modern ML approaches with traditional modeling techniques.
 Teaching materials will be hands-on Python tutorial-based and will be complemented by step-by-step how to model guidance taught during 2-week group projects. (course credit: NSCI 855)

 Organizers: Drs.
 Gunnar Blohm, Paul Schrater, Megan Peters & Konrad Körding